Ana Pérez-Quiroga - APQ

 Lives and works in Lisbon.
 Visual artist, performer and director.
 Doctorate in Contemporary Art from the Universidade de Coimbra's College of the Arts; holds a Master's degree in Intermedia Visual Arts from the Universidade de Évora; graduated in Sculpture from the Universidade de Lisboa's School of Fine Arts; and completed the Advanced Course in Visual Arts at Ar.Co.

-She is a researcher at CHAIA - Center for History of Art and Artistic Research at the University of Évora.
+APQ is a researcher at CHAIA - Center of History of Art and Artistic Research at the University of Évora.

-Exhibits regularly since 1999; some of her most important solo shows took place at Chiado Museum-National Museum of Contemporary Art; National Museum of Ancient Art, Museum of Folk Art (Lisbon); Museu Nogueira da Silva (Braga); Museu do Neo-Realismo, (Vila Franca de Xira); Convent of Christ (Tomar); Arquivo Municipal Fotográfico; Quartel of Contemporary Art (Abrantes). and MAAT-Museum of Art Architecture and Technology, Lisbon.
+APQ has had regular exhibitions since 1999; some of her most important solo shows took place at National Museum of Contemporary Art (Lisbon, PT); National Museum of Ancient Art (Lisbon, PT), Museum of Folk Art (Lisbon, PT); Museu Nogueira da Silva (Braga, PT); Museu do Neo-Realismo, (Vila Franca de Xira, PT); Convent of Christ (Tomar, PT); Municipal Photographic Archive (Lisbon, PT); Quartel of Contemporary Art (Abrantes, PT); MAAT-Museum of Art Architecture and Technology (Lisbon, PT).

-She has an atelier supported by the Lisbon City Council.
+APQ has a workspace atelier sponsored by the Lisbon City Hall.